 The following listings provide some of the more obvious and significant performance characteristics:

-- impressively high pumping speed of between 40 and 200m3/hr;
+- Impressively high pumping speed of between 25 and 200m3/hr

-Multistage roots pumps are predominantly employed where their dry, clean and high speed characteristics can be used to the best advantage.
-As a result their applications include: analytical instruments, R&D and space, the semiconductor and solar industries, and in the laser industry etc., as well as in furnaces, metallurgy and a variety of coatings applications (where their very dry nature is highly advantageous).
+Multistage roots pumps are predominantly employed where their dry, clean and high pumping speed characteristics can be used to the best advantage.
+As a result their applications include: analytical instruments, R&D and space, the semiconductor and solar industries, and the laser industry.
+They’re also used in furnaces, metallurgy and a variety of coatings applications (where their very dry nature is highly advantageous).

 Advantages and DIFFICULTIES